litestar-org/litestar.dev/page/about/organization.rst

 Organization
 ============

-Starlite is developed by a group of volunteers and outside contributors, and lead by a team of `Maintainers`_.
+Litestar is developed by a group of volunteers and outside contributors, and lead by a team of `Maintainers`_.

-From its inception, Starlite was envisaged as a community driven project.
+From its inception, Litestar was envisaged as a community driven project.
 We encourage users to become involved with the project - feel free to open issues, chime in on discussions, review pull requests and of course - contribute code.